Suspect charged in shooting of police officers in Ferguson, Missouri

 But the news also prompted a show of support for Ferguson’s beleaguered police force.
 Dozens of people gathered in front of police headquarters, many of them holding signs reading “We Support the Badge” and “Thank You Police.”

+There was a brief clash on Sunday between the pro-police demonstrators and about 15 people who converged on them shouting “you support baby killers”, while one among them trampled and ripped an American flag.

+The two groups met in the middle of the street, face to face, and began shouting at each other, though tensions cooled after the pro-police group disbanded.

-The Justice Department report said Ferguson police overwhelmingly arrested and issued traffic citations to African Americans to boost city coffers through fines.
+The Justice Department report said Ferguson police overwhelmingly arrested and issued traffic citations to black residents to boost city coffers through fines.
 That helped create a culture of distrust that exploded in August when city police officer Darren Wilson fatally shot Brown.

-Writing by Jon Herskovitz and Frank McGurty; Additional reporting by Brendan O'Brien in Wisconsin; Editing by Kevin Liffey, Frances Kerry and Eric Walsh
+Writing by Jon Herskovitz and Frank McGurty; Additional reporting by Brendan O'Brien in Wisconsin; Editing by Kevin Liffey, Frances Kerry and Eric Walsh, and Simon Cameron-Moore